highcharts/highcharts/docs/chart-and-series-types/radial-bar-chart.md

 **Stacked two series with enabled data labels**

-Just as any normal column series on non-inverted chart, the radial bar series can also be stacked.
+Just as any normal column series on a non-inverted chart, the radial bar series can also be stacked.

 <iframe style="width: 100%; height: 600px; border: none;" src=https://www.highcharts.com/samples/embed/highcharts/series-polar/column-inverted-stacking allow="fullscreen"></iframe>

 **Custom thresholds for the same set of data**

-Setting a different `threshold` will set a new starting point for series.
+Setting a different `threshold` will set a new starting point for the series.

 <iframe style="width: 100%; height: 600px; border: none;" src=https://www.highcharts.com/samples/embed/highcharts/series-polar/column-inverted-threshold allow="fullscreen"></iframe>